Presents for Paws supports shelter pets

-CUMBERLAND — Folks turned out at the Allegany County Animal Shelter Saturday to both meet four-legged friends and help support them even after Christmas is over.
+CUMBERLAND, Md. — Folks turned out at the Allegany County Animal Shelter last weekend to both meet four-legged friends and help support them even after Christmas is over.

 The shelter has hosted “Presents for Paws” ever since being incorporated as a no-kill shelter 12 years ago.
 Shelter manager Patty Collison and executive director Tina Rosa both said that in addition to being a holiday celebration, the event helps them obtain much-needed supplies that support them well into the new year.